The VAT Global Accounting Scheme is only available to certain types of businesses who sell:

 - Taking VAT out from your sales price will erode your margins all because you have had reached the VAT registration threshold.

-In order to help growing businesses who find themselves in this situation, they can choose to use the VAT Global Accounting Scheme whereby each quarter they must:
+In order to help growing businesses who find themselves in this situation, HMRC introduced the VAT Global Accounting Scheme.

-- Deduct the two and pay over 1/6th of the difference to HMRC as VAT
+- Deduct the one from the other and pay over 1/6th of the difference to HMRC as their VAT bill.

 An Example of Working Out VAT Under the Global Accounting Scheme

-You run a second hand business and during your VAT quarter make sales of £10,000 and purchases of £6,000.
+You run a second-hand business and during your VAT quarter make sales of £10,000 and non-VATable purchases of £6,000.

 Under the VAT Global Accounting Scheme you will pay VAT of £666.67 (£10,000 – £6,000 = £4,000 *1/6th).